alankent/ComfyUI-OA-360-Clip/README.md

 Why?
 Because I want to do camera shots from different angles with a consistent background.
 One way to do that is to generate a 360 image, then take background snips from that image.
 But you need to undo the curviture introduced by 360 photos, hence this extension.

+Why the OA prefix?
+I go by "Ordinary Alan" (username: xordinary99) on the [ComfyUI Discord server](https://discord.gg/comfyui).

 ## Features

 - **360° Image Support**: Extract perspective views from equirectangular 360° images using gnomonic projection